imahbub/evilapple/pages/deeds.md

 ### Participation in CCP campaign

-This is simply when a company takes part in surveillance or supression of data and public knowledge against the CCP.
+This is simply when a company takes part in surveillance or supression of data and critical public knowledge against the CCP.

 ---